cern-eos/eos-manila/README.md

 **NOTE: All subsquent instructions assume that DevStack was installed in stack's home directory.**

 ## Enabling EOS as a Share Protocol
 As mentioned previously, the EOS driver will only communicate with Manila drivers that employ the EOS protocol.
-Otherwise, the driver will deny permisson to the request.
+In any other case, the driver will deny permisson to the request.
 Use the instructions below to enable EOS as a share protocol on OpenStack Manila.

 1. Modify the Manila configuration file to add EOS as a share protocol.